TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation: Few-shot Hypothesis Adaptation

-\textbf{Comparison with Hypothesis Transfer Learning.} In the \emph{hypothesis transfer learning} (HTL), we can only access a well-trained source-domain classifier and small labeled or abundant unlabeled target data. \cite{DBLP:conf/icml/KuzborskijO13} requires small labeled target data and uses the Leave-One-Out error find the optimal transfer parameters.
+\textbf{Comparison with Hypothesis Transfer Learning.} In \emph{hypothesis transfer learning} (HTL), we can only access a well-trained source-domain classifier and small labeled or abundant unlabeled target data. \cite{DBLP:conf/icml/KuzborskijO13} requires small labeled target data and uses the Leave-One-Out error to find the optimal transfer parameters.
 Later, SHOT \cite{DBLP:conf/icml/LiangHF20} is proposed to solve the HTL with many unlabeled target data by freezing the source-domain classifier and learning a target-specific feature extraction module.
 As for the universal setting, a two-stage learning process \citep{kundu2020universal} has been proposed to address the HTL problem.
-Compared with FHA, HTL still requires at least small target data (e.g., at least $12$ samples in binary classification problem \cite{DBLP:conf/icml/KuzborskijO13}, or at least two of labeling percentage \cite{DBLP:conf/cvpr/AhmedLPR20}).
+Compared with FHA, HTL still requires at least small target data (e.g., at least $12$ samples in binary classification problem \cite{DBLP:conf/icml/KuzborskijO13}, or at least $10\%$ target data are labeled \cite{DBLP:conf/cvpr/AhmedLPR20}).
 In FHA, we focus on a more challenging situation: only few data (e.g., one sample per class) are available.
 Besides, previous solutions to HTL mainly focus on mortifying existing hypotheses or loss functions used for fine-tuning.
 However, our solution stems from the learnability of semi-supervised learning (Section~\ref{sec:SSL_moti}) and try to generate more compatible data, which is quite different from previous works.
-In this paper, we modify the newest HTL method, SHOT \cite{DBLP:conf/icml/LiangHF20}, as one of our baselines.
-The modified SHOT can leverage labeled target data to train a good target-domain classifier.